sebastianwessel/surrealdb-client-generator/README.md

 And the best part?
 You can use both methods simultaneously if it suits your needs.
 In such cases, the tool intelligently merges the parameters, giving priority to the ones provided through the CLI.
 This means you have complete control over your configuration, adapting it to your preferences effortlessly.

-Decide for which lib do you want to generate your client.
-Currently available:

-- surrealdb.js
-- surrealdb.node

 ```bash
 Usage: surql-gen [options]